Variational Inference with Vine Copulas: An efficient Approach for Bayesian Computer Model Calibration: Scalable Algorithm with Truncate C-Vine Copulas

-As in the case of D-vine decomposition, we derive the ultimate version of Algorithm~\ref{alg-truncated-Cvine} with importance sampling.
-Again, instead of taking samples from the variational family $q(\phi| \lambda)$ to approximate the gradient estimates, we will take samples from an overdispersed distribution $r(\phi|\lambda, \tau)$ in the same family that depends on an additional dispersion parameter $\tau > 1$.
-Combining the ideas of Rao-Blackwellization, CV, and importance sampling, we have the following $j^{th}$ entry of the MC approximation of the gradient estimator $\tilde{\mathcal{L}}_{C_l}(\lambda)$
+As in the case of the D-vine, we now derive the ultimate Algorithm~\ref{alg:TruncatedCfinal}.
+Again, instead of taking the samples from $q(\phib| \lambdab)$ to approximate the gradient estimates, we will take samples from an overdispersed distribution $r(\phib|\lambdab, \tau)$.
+Combining the Rao-Blackwellization, control variates, and importance sampling, we have the following $j^{th}$ entry of the MC approximation of the gradient estimator $\tilde{\mathcal{L}}_{C_l}(\lambda)$

-where $\phi[s] \sim r(\phi|\lambda, \tau)$ and $w(\phi[s] ) = q(\phi[s] |\lambda) / r(\phi[s]|\lambda, \tau)$ with
+where $\phib[s] \sim r(\phib|\lambdab, \tau)$ and $w(\phib[s] ) = q(\phib[s] |\lambdab) / r(\phib[s]|\lambdab, \tau)$ with